claynaut/cs152/phase-2/README.md

 ## Grammar for the MINI-L Language
 The grammar is derived from the syntax diagrams provided by the TA, located [here](https://www.cs.ucr.edu/~mafar001/compiler/webpages2/syntax.html).
-The grammar specification can be seen in detail in `grammar.txt`.
+The grammar specification can be seen in detail in `mini_l_grammar.pdf`.

 ## Prerequisites

-Run flex to generate the lexical analyzer for MINI-L.
-- Example: `flex mini_l.lex`

-Compile the MINI-L lexical analyzer.
-- Example: `gcc -o lexer lex.yy.c -lfl`

-Run bison to generate the necessary files for the parser for MINI-L.
+Run the Makefile to generate the necessary files.
-- Example: `bison -v -d --file-prefix=y mini_l.y`

-Compile the MINI-L parser.
-- Example: `gcc -o parser y.tab.c lex.yy.c -lfl`
+- Example: `make`

 ## Usage
 The parser can be invoked by the following command.